mr-bt/manager.README/README.md

 **I believe** that processes do add value when kept to a minimum and enable teams to work at its best.
 I need certain processes in place to be able to manage up and out to the rest of the business.
 If you ever have feedback on the process(es), please let me know.
 Btw, processes need to be monitored as any other system.
 If one can’t describe a process in less than 1min, no one will follow it.

+# What do I look in managers

+I’ll be looking for:
+* Passion for technology and people
+* Is a good coach and mentor
+* Empowers team and does not micromanage
+* Creates an inclusive team environment, showing concern for success and well-being
+* Is productive and results-oriented
+* Is a good communicator — listens and shares information
+* Supports career development and discusses performance
+* Has a clear vision/strategy for the team
+* Has key technical skills to help advise the team
+* Can collaborate effectively across ${company_X}
+* Is a strong decision maker
+* Is a fast-learner and constant seeks to improve one skill
+* Foster engineering excellency through fostering pragmatic craftmanship
+* Our beliefs are aligned and this README reasons with you Follow the link to know more about some of the points above https://rework.withgoogle.com/blog/the-evolution-of-project-oxygen/